Powell Family Cooking

 Why We Love This Recipe

-• Tasty: The aroma and taste of freshly baked cornbread is simply irresistible.
+• Tasty: The smell and taste of freshly baked cornbread is simply irresistible!

-• Impressive: It has a beautiful golden brown crust and moist, tender inside.
+• Impressive: It has a delicious golden-brown crust and a moist, tender inside.

-• Yellow Cornmeal: Yellow cornmeal adds a rich, corn flavor and golden color to the finished cornbread.
+• Yellow Cornmeal: We prefer yellow cornmeal because it adds a rich, corn flavor and golden color to the finished cornbread.

-• All-Purpose Flour: Mixed with cornmeal, all-purpose flour creates the perfect texture for the cornbread - tender and slightly crumbly.
+• All-Purpose Flour: When mixed with cornmeal, all-purpose flour creates the perfect texture for cornbread - tender and slightly crumbly.

 • Granulated Sugar: Adding just the right amount of sweetness, granulated sugar complements the savory flavors of the cornbread, making it an irresistible treat.

-• Unsalted Butter: The melted butter contributes to the moistness and richness of the cornbread while cooling it ensures that it won't scramble the eggs in the batter.
+• Unsalted Butter: The melted butter contributes to the moistness and richness of the cornbread.
+Make sure to cool it so it won't scramble the eggs in the batter.

-• Buttermilk: A classic ingredient in Southern-style cornbread, buttermilk brings tanginess and tenderness for added flavor.
+• Buttermilk: A classic ingredient in Southern cornbread, buttermilk brings tanginess and tenderness for added flavor.
+Have leftovers?
+Try our Swim Biscuits with Cherries!

 • Eggs: The beaten eggs act as a binder, helping to hold the ingredients together and create a fluffy texture.